 Page 7 presents the results of the analysis for the pion family.
-It features the m vs P plot, with the value of u from the LS fit as well as the $R^2$ , the u-scan $R^2$ and SSR plots restricted to the 33-38 MeV interval, a table with all the states and a summary.
+It features the m vs P plot, with the value of u from the LS fit as well as the R^2 , the u-scan R^2 and SSR plots restricted to the 33-38 MeV interval, a table with all the states and a summary.
 One such page will follow for each meson family.
-In the upper left box of the m vs P plot too many digits are displayed in the line slope, while only 2 are significant after the decimal point (this is due to an excel formatting limitation, more digits being needed for the $R^2$ ).
+(In the upper left box of the m vs P plot only 2 digits of the slope are significant after the decimal point, but more are displayed due to an excel formatting limitation.
+More digits are needed for the R^2).

 Fig. 4.
-Mass multiplicity, pi mesons: 4a, m vs P and line fit, ad-hoc mass scale; 4b, $R^2$ vs u; 4c, SSR vs u.
+Mass multiplicity, pi mesons: 4a, m vs P and line fit, ad-hoc mass scale; 4b, R^2 vs u; 4c, SSR vs u.